valexe24/Graduate-JS-Exercise-Solved/README.md

 ### Implementation

 This exercise consists of four tasks defined in the `./src` directory.
-Each task contains a test file (`index.test.js`) with tests for the expected functionality (do not change it).
-These tests describe what the function should do, so read them carefully.
+Each task contains a test file (`index.test.js`) with tests the expected functionality (do not change it).
+These tests also describe what the function should do, so read them carefully.
 It is up to you to implement a function in `index.js` within the same directory, so that the tests pass.

 Note that `index.js` may contain additional information which may be useful to you or require you to provide time complexity for the function you implemented.